-A spore is a reproductive cell produced by certain fungi, plants (moss, ferns), and bacteria produce.
+A spore is a cell that certain fungi, plants (moss, ferns), and bacteria produce.
 Spores are involved in reproduction.

 The bacteria Clostridia form spores.
-These spores create the living bacteria that cause gas gangrene and a type of colitis that is linked to use of antibiotics.
+These spores create the bacteria that cause a rare condition called gas gangrene and a type of colitis that is linked to use of antibiotics.

-Chemical disinfectants can kill bacteria, but do not destroy their spores.
+Chemical disinfectants can kill bacteria, but they do not destroy their spores.

 Gerding DN, Johnson S. Clostridial infections.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine .
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 304.
+Goldman's Cecil Medicine .
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 296.

 Schmucker R, Bryant K. Antibiotic-associated colitis.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases .
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 45.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.